End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Conclusion

-Overall, the proposed XET-VIC framework demonstrates strong robustness and generalization capability under both real-world and simulated V2X settings, making it a promising solution for scalable and reliable cooperative spatiotemporal perception in autonomous driving systems.
+Overall, the proposed XET-V2X framework demonstrates strong robustness and generalizability under both real-world and simulated V2X settings, making it a promising solution for scalable and reliable cooperative spatiotemporal perception in autonomous driving systems.
+The implementation of XET-V2X is publicly available at \url{https://github.com/yangzvv/XET-V2X}.